bobbyroe/satisfying-dice-physics/README.md

-# Satisfying Physics Project with Three.js: Dynamic Dice
+# Satisfying Physics with Three.js: Dynamic Dice

 Physics engines add dynamic and satisfying interactions.
 Rapier is a fast, stable physics engine and it works well with Three.js.